Introduction

 A note on method

-This episode does not claim secret plans or omnipotent planners.
-It documents what is visible: treaties, doctrine, procurement notices, and infrastructure decisions.
-These are exhibits of institutional behaviour under stress.
-When interpretation appears, it is marked and constrained to what the cited record supports.
+This episode doesn't claim secret plans or omnipotent planners.
+It documents what is visible: treaties, doctrine, procurement notices, infrastructure decisions.
+Exhibits of institutional behaviour under stress.
+When interpretation appears, it's marked, and it stays inside what the cited record supports.
 The goal is legibility, not conspiracy.

 🚨 How panic becomes policy